 The government expects the tourism sector to contribute to GDP with a good proportion.
 So tourism policy, strategic action plan, and development plan are focusing to promote tourism sector to increase jobs and collect revenue.
 New tourist destinations are being identified by provincial and local governments.
 For Nepal, Rural tourism is a new chapter in tourism to attract domestic tourists to gain cultural hospitality and experience new geo-locations.

 In 2018, the higher number of tourist entries are in March, October and November are 110,275, 119,098, and 132,116 respectively.
 Whereas, the number of beds in hotels including both star and non-star has 40,856 in 2018/19.
 Generally, Kathmandu city is free from over tourism due to the high occupancy of hotels.
 But, urban cities like Pokhara, Chitwan, and rural cities like Muktinath, Gosaikunda, Pathivara, Rara lake experienced from over tourism during festive seasons like October, November, and March.

-Also, investment for constructing new hotels, improvement, and construction of trails, establishing tourist information centers, and usage of digital features increases the possibility of over tourism.
+Also, investment for constructing new hotels, improvement, and construction of trails, establishing tourist information centers, and usage of digital features increases the possibility of over tourism in Nepal.

 Does over tourism have an impact on Nepal at present?

-In conclusion, possibility of over tourism in Nepal is not felt except for a few days.
+In conclusion, the possibility of over tourism in Nepal is not felt except for a few days.